goobz22/goobs-frontend/README.md

 # goobs-frontend

-goobs-frontend previously known as goobs-repo is a collection of reusable components and utilities for building web applications with React and Next.js.
-It provides a set of tools to streamline development and enhance functionality.
+goobs-frontend, previously known as goobs-repo, is a comprehensive React-based UI library built on Material-UI.
+It offers a wide range of customizable components for building responsive and consistent user interfaces with advanced features like form validation, theming, and code syntax highlighting.

 The NPM repo is available here - https://www.npmjs.com/package/goobs-frontend

-This entire repository is written in typescript and there is no need for a types/ install file
+This entire repository is written in TypeScript, and there is no need for a separate types installation.

 ## Version

 This is a beta release of the tools.
 It is available via npm to ensure functionality is as expected.
 We will iron out any kinks and expect version v1 to be production-ready for all components, while some components are already production-ready.
-Installation confirmed working with install instructions below.
+Installation is confirmed working with the install instructions below.

 ## Integrating goobs-frontend with Next.js

-This guide explains how to integrate the goobs-repo package with a Next.js project
+This guide explains how to integrate the goobs-frontend package with a Next.js project.

 **Step 1: Install the project**

-In your Next.js project directory, run the following command to install goobs-repo
+In your Next.js project directory, run the following command to install goobs-frontend:

 #### npm